-In the age of Industry 4.0 and Logistics 4.0 supply chain management is becoming ‘smart’.
+In the age of Industry 4.0, industrial digital transformation, and Logistics 4.0, supply chain management is becoming ‘smart’.
 However, the digital, connected and smart supply chain is far from a fact yet, as is supply chain visibility and collaboration.

 Between realizing the industrial and supply chain transformation goals of what often has been called the smart supply chain, smart industry and smart manufacturing, as envisioned in Industry 4.0 and Industrial IoT on one hand, and the reality in manufacturing and of actual supply chain visibility and collaboration on the other, are different challenges.

 As written before there is still quite a lot of paper moving around in manufacturing and information sharing across the supply chain happens through good old email, EDI and fax, far from digital supply networks.
 In other words: the end-to-end smart chain with seamless information flows, let alone easy and fast access to critical information, de facto is far away for many.

 Information silos and disconnects, legacy issues and other factors standing in the way of supply chain visibility and collaboration

 While IoT and cyber-physical systems, joined by all those other existing (yet changing) and new manufacturing technologies, are increasingly being adopted and the digital transformation of manufacturing increasingly goes hand in hand with the usage of IoT in manufacturing, the truth about the state of smart and digital supply chains and the ability to enhance supply chain visibility and collaboration, with a key role for information sharing capabilities and processes, is different.

 If you look at the essence of Industry 4.0, the Internet of Things and the digital economy overall it’s clear that information is critical in all aspects.
 The ability to leverage it for any given purpose and to connect and share the meaningful intelligence and insights from it with various key stakeholders within the supply chain is equally important.